deep-stack/snowballtools-base/packages/frontend/README.md

 ## Deployment

-From the root of the project, run:
+From the root of the project,

+- check if the [gittea repository mirror](https://git.vdb.to/cerc-io/snowballtools-base) is up to date

 ### Staging